hannajonsd/Hugbo2/readme.md

 - Drink types can be added, edited and deleted.
 - Menu drinks can be added, edited and deleted, each establishment has a menu with a list of drinks it serves.
 - A geolocation feature has been implemented, where users can get a list of nearby establishments based on their location, and specified range.

+### Assignment 5 - Final Product

+As of 16/4/2024:

+All user stories in the project plan have been implmeneted.

+- The geolocation feature has been updated, users can now get a list of nearby establishments based on their location, specified range and a chosen drink type.
+- Users can now sort the drinks by price on the drink type page.
+- Users can add reviews to establishments if they are logged in.
+- The app has been tested by every member of the group.
+Final changes and small bugs have been fixed and final product is ready.
+- Backend has been hosted on Render: [WineNot?](https://winenot-mday.onrender.com/)